asceide/linux-configs/linux-initial-setup/firefoxdev/README.rst

 3. Afterwards, we want to set a PATH to the binary, so place :con:`export PATH=/opt/firefox:$PATH` in your ``~/.zshrc`` or shell profile.

-4. In order to ensure updates, change the ownership of /opt/firefoxdev to you via :con:`sudo chown -R $USER /opt/firefox`.
+4. In order to ensure updates, change the ownership of /opt/firefox to you via :con:`sudo chown -R $USER /opt/firefox`.

 5. Create a symlink from the binary and place it in /usr/bin via :con:`sudo ln -s /opt/firefox/firefox /usr/bin`.
+This is so you can call firefox from the terminal etc.

 6. Afterwards, you would want to create a .desktop file so it will appear in the menu and so you can launch it.
-Place the following into its a text file and save it as .desktop
+Place the following into its a text file and save it as .desktop.
+ **ALTERNATIVELY**
+ 	a.
+Open up firefox and let select it as the default browser when prompted.
+	b.
+Change the contents of the desktop file located in ``~/.local/share/applications`` to what is below
+	c.
+Rename the file to Firefox Developer Edition

 .. sourcecode:: vim